 If you want to include your pet in your wedding, here are a few things to keep in mind:

 Ask First.
 Make sure before you book your venue that they allow cats or dogs.
 Also ask if there is a time stipulation or if they have to be crated if they aren’t being watched.
+If allowed, it might also be worth asking if the venue provides a dog bed, just for when people are eating or when the night grows old.
+If not, you can look here to view new dog beds.
+You might even find one that matches your theme.

 Find a Pet-Sitter.
 Schedule ahead of time a point-person to take your pet home if he or she is stressed out or the venue won’t allow them to stay until the end of the event.
 Weddings are stressful on everyone, and with being surrounded by new people in a new place, your pet may become anxious.
 Some boarding facilities have pet shuttles to pick your pet up, so call around to check your options.